atobatele/AutomationCodeChallenge/README.md

 *Once complete push your branch up.*

 ---
 Feature: Automate
           As an Engr.
-Candidate
+Candidate I need to automate https://www.way2automation.com/angularjs-protractor/banking/#/login/

-     I need to automate http://www.way2automation.com/angularjs-protractor/webtables/
+Scenario: As bank manager ,Add a customer and validate the customer has been added to the table under customer tab

-     So I can show my automation capabilities
+Scenario: As bank manager ,Delete customer Name: Ron and validate customer has been deleted”

-Scenario: Add a user and validate the user has been added to the table
+Scenario: As a Customer, make a deposit and confirm my balance is correct

-Scenario: Delete user User Name: novak and validate user has been deleted
+Scenario: As a Customer, ensure I cannot withdraw more from my account than is in my balance